YousefAlkady/OEM-price-matching-tool/README.md

 # 🔧 Car Part OEM Matcher

-This tool compares part names and OEM numbers between your company's price list (Bdeel) and a rival company's price list (e.g., Nour).
-It uses fuzzy string matching to find equivalent car parts and aligns OEM codes, codes, and prices to produce a clean comparison Excel report.
+This tool was developed upon request by Bdeel Auto to automate the process of comparing and mapping car part prices and OEM numbers between the internal Bdeel inventory and a competitor's price list (e.g., Nour).
+It uses fuzzy string matching to find equivalent parts, making pricing analysis and product alignment faster and more reliable.
 ---

 ## 🚀 Features